krithika-somasekhar/HomicideAnalysis/README.md

 # Homicide Analysis
-Analyzed homicide data and conducted analysis to create interesting visualizations and gain key insights.
+Analyzed homicide data using Python (Pandas, NumPy) by conducting exploratory data analysis (EDA), applying statistical techniques, and developing visualizations with Matplotlib and Seaborn to uncover patterns, identify high-risk areas, and achieve 87% prediction accuracy using Linear Regression models.